 After sleeping on your memory foam mattress for a couple of years, you may notice it losing shape, responsiveness, and support, causing you to sink deeper into your bed.
 In short, your mattress is sagging.

 Why is a sagging mattress bad?
 When a mattress sags, it compromises the support the bed gives you.
 A mattress that can’t support you leads to issues such as lower back pain, hip pain, neck pain, and sleep deprivation.

 Slight body indentations are normal, even on a good quality mattress.
 Lasting indentations indicate more extreme sagging, which impacts your bed’s comfort.
-Most mattress warranties cover sagging, but only if the impressions are deep enough— typically, greater than an inch.
+Most mattress warranties cover sagging, but only if the sagging or impressions are deep enough— typically, greater than an inch.

 It’s not just memory foam mattresses that sag.
 Most types of mattresses are at risk of sagging.
 Traditional mattresses collapse as their coils systems wear out, while foam beds lose support as the material is worn down.

 The best solution is to buy a new mattress, but you may not be ready to do so just yet.
 If you need a temporary fix, we have some tips for repairing your old mattress until you can get a new bed.

 A common solution to a sagging bed is a memory foam mattress topper.
 A thick topper can even out a sleeping surface.
 Still, a topper follows the shape of the mattress, so while it can help with the mattress’s feel, a topper won’t add support.

 A mattress topper is good for a side sleeper, but a back sleeper or stomach sleeper may sink uncomfortably deep, causing misalignment and back pain.

 You can find a memory foam mattress topper between $50 and $300, although the price range is dependent on the size and thickness you want.